SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    place the variadic parameter after all the defaulted parameters at the very end of the list.

-..
-FIXME: A function's variadic parameter cannot be referred to by name when the function is called.
-   I've reported this as rdar://16387108;
-   if it doesn't get fixed, I should mention it here.

 .. _Functions_ConstantAndVariableParameters:

 Constant and Variable Parameters